AliKarimLalani/CSC2429-Project/README.md

 # CSC2429-Project

-Expository write-up and presentation slidess on Ran Raz's breakthrough paper "Tensor-rank and lower bounds for arithmetic formulas" for a CSC2429H project at the University of Toronto.
+This repository contains my write-up and presentation slides for the graduate course CSC2429H: Topics in the Theory of Computation — Algebraic Complexity at the University of Toronto, taught by Professor Shubhangi Saraf.
+The work focuses on Ran Raz's 2010 paper, "Tensor-rank and lower bounds for arithmetic formulas".
+It explores the core result showing that near-maximal lower bounds for explicit tensors can be lifted to prove super-polynomial lower bounds for general arithmetic formulas.